 Examples of some key product dates for Oracle Java SE product offerings include:

 Oracle Java SE Support Roadmap*

 |Extended Support |

-* Oracle Java SE commercial offering EOL dates are provided here as examples to illustrate the Oracle Java SE Support, Oracle Java SE Advanced, and Oracle Java SE Suite EOL Policy.
-Customers should refer to Oracle Lifetime Support policy for the most up-to-date information.
+* Oracle Java SE product EOL dates are provided here as examples to illustrate the Oracle Java SE Advanced, Oracle Java SE Advanced Desktop and Oracle Java SE Suite EOL Policy.
+Customers should refer to Oracle Lifetime Support Policy for the most up-to-date information.

 ** These support timelines apply to client and server deployments of Java, with the exception of the web deployment technology.
 See "Support of Deployment Technology" section below for details.